-Areas that were given a NHS designation described in Section 4.8 will be impacted from the proposed development.
+Areas to the west of Park Lawn Road are not expected to be impacted from the proposed construction activities as there is no proposed construction proposed.
+Areas that were given a NHS designation east of Park Lawn Road described in Section 4.8 will be impacted from the proposed development.
 Areas that have been designated as part of the NHS will undergo clearing and grubbing within the Project Location.
-As the NHS areas contain poor quality habitat and are highly fragmented from the rest of the NHS by highways, roads and the rail corridor, no significant impacts to the NHS are expected.
+As the NHS areas contain poor quality habitat and are highly fragmented from the rest of the NHS by highways, roads and the rail corridor, no significant impacts to the NHS as a whole are expected.